HemanthNarne/practice/gdptest.md

 ﻿# Smart-Attendance

-Course project for IOS - Smart attendance is an attendance tracking APPLICATIONS
+Course project for IOS - Smart attendance is an attendance tracking APPLICATION

 ## Group name